Flexible Devices Group

 M. Sc.
 Franz Selbmann

 Franz Selbmann completed his studies in electronic and sensor materials at Freiberg University of Mining and Technology in 2015 with a master's thesis in the field of parylene encapsulation at the Fraunhofer Institute for Electronic Nanosystems ENAS.
 After a research stay at Tohoku University in Sendai, Japan, in 2016, where he focused on the development of polymer-based MEMS, he began his doctoral thesis on the development of parylene as a material for microsystems and flexible devices in close collaboration with the Fraunhofer Institute for Electronic Nanosystems ENAS in Chemnitz.
 Since 2019, he is Head of the "Flexible Devices" group at the Institute for Nanoscale and Bio-based Materials at TU Freiberg.
-His research interests lie in the field of advanced materials and integration technologies for intelligent systems and their applications.
+His research interests are in the field of advanced materials and integration technologies for intelligent systems and their applications.

 E-Mail: franz [dot] selbmann [at] esm [dot] tu-freiberg [dot] de (franz[dot]selbmann[at]esm[dot]tu-freiberg[dot]de)